Validate an idea. Check if there’s a market for it. Ship and listen to users. Iterate. Ship again. Listen to what they say. Iterate.

 Riskiest Assumptions Test is about determining the biggest assumptions about a product – its features, market, business model, etc. Participants try to come up with the simplest possible ways of validating these assumptions.
 The shorter the time needed to validate them, the more tests they can perform within an available runway and the higher chance of finding the right product/market fit.

-Last but not least, we would like to briefly cover Inception.
-Not because it’s a widely popular method for product discovery, but because it’s the method we’ve been using at Railsware for many years.
-It gave birth to various successful products, and we’re confident that, when done right, Product Inception has the potential to be one of the best product discovery methods.
+Last but not least, we would like to briefly cover BRIDGeS.
+BRIDGeS is a product discovery and decision-making framework created by our team.
+It’s a method we’ve been using at Railsware for many years.
+It gave birth to various successful products, and we’re confident that, when done right, BRIDGeS has the potential to be one of the best product discovery frameworks.

-Such a process gets everyone on the same page and enables you to deeply understand your future customers.
+Such a process gets everyone on the same page and enables you to deeply understand your product context.
 It’s especially recommended for the initial stages of development as a good intro to product development.

 Curious to learn more?
-We have this Agile Inception covered on our blog.
+We have the BRIDGeS flow covered on our website.

 Whichever method you choose, the key deliverables of the discovery stage should be: